saytat/Notebooks/2016-01-18-project-ideas.md

 Questions: There are a host of apps for mapping/exploring city space.
 What's going on for non urban spaces??
 Update: there are lots of services for Data Visualization, Information storage for environment, social sector data, stories.
 Check out http://www.vizzuality.com/

 Idea#1: Krochmalna Street.
 A guided tour.
 The app is a slick walking tour service with primarily audio.
-Some images and videos - perhaps.
+Some images and videos - perhaps. Äny User can create content.
+But so can "experts".
+There is no hierarchy or boundary between professionals (historians, literature students, critics, voice actors) and ametures.
+But there can be degress of visibility etc to upvote more useful tours.

 Examples:
 1. New York Public Library created an app for mapping on top of old printed maps digitized.
 Citizen cartography: http://buildinginspector.nypl.org/footprint